The Insider’s Guide to Peaks Island

 - CAIRN BEACH is located on the backshore.
 Children (and adults) spend hours here, building towers and other feats of balance and engineering from the rocks and looking for lighthouses across the water.
 This is not a swimming beach.

 There are many places to stay if you plan ahead.
 Many of our adorable cottages are available for weekly rental (or longer).
 A longer stay allows you to enjoy island life—TEIA and library programs, events at the Fifth Maine, and more.
 Check the calendar for details.
 Pitching tents and camping is not allowed on Peaks.

-There is currently only ONE public restroom on Peaks Island, so you are really going to want to plan ahead.
-The public restroom is located in the parking lot on your right when you disembark from the ferry.
-Please make sure you are not caught backshore needin’ to go—island trails are well-traveled, especially during the summer, and privacy is hard to find.
+There are currently two or three public restrooms on Peaks Island depending on the season, all in the Down Front area.
+There are two public restrooms is located in the parking lot on your right when you disembark from the ferry.
+There is also a public restroom in the City of Portland’s Parks & Rec Community Center (aka the Library) on Island Ave.
+Please make sure you are not caught backshore needin’ to go — island trails are well-traveled, especially during the summer, and privacy is hard to find.

 Parking on Peaks.
 If you decide you must bring a car there is a large (but, again, usually full) parking lot just to the right when you exit the ferry.
 You can park in on most streets, however.
 If you do bring a car over, know that pedestrians and cyclists have right of way.
 Also, don’t expect to drive over 20 mph.

 Docking for Boats.
 You are permitted a brief tie-up at the City landing next to the Casco Bay Lines ferry dock.
-Longer stays can be arranged at Lionel Plante or TEIA.
+Longer stays can be arranged at Lionel Plante, Jones Landing or TEIA.

 Fires and fireworks are not permitted without a permit and are often banned during dry spells.
 Fires are something islanders take very seriously for obvious reasons.
 Someone will definitely report your bonfire or fireworks to the island police, so check in with them first to get a proper permit.